-Gabriel Square, which Collinson Hall are marketing on behalf of Meyer Homes, received two further awards at the What House awards.
-The development won gold in Best interior design and Silver in Best House awards.
+Gabriel Square, which Collinson Hall are marketing on behalf of Meyer Homes, received further recognition at the recent Evening Standard awards winning best Out of London Home award.
+At the What House awards the development won gold in Best interior design and Silver in Best House awards.
 This is in addition to the Best New Home award in the Sunday Times New Homes awards.
-This is an immense achievement given the national scope of the awards and the competition the scheme was up against.

 The Sunday Times award was for Best New Home in a muti-unit scheme which was one of the top awards of the day.
 The award was collected by James Moody Managing Director of Meyer Homes and Simon Kincaid from Conran & Partners who had designed the interiors of the scheme.

-Steve Walker from Collinson Hall attended the awards with the Meyer Homes team and was thrilled with the result commenting "This is a fantastic endorsement of the scheme and echo's the response we have received from people visiting the showhome.
+Steve Walker from Collinson Hall commented "This is a fantastic endorsement of the scheme and echo's the response we have received from people visiting the showhome.
 The quality of the design shines through"

 Further information can be gained from the Collinson Hall offices or from the on-site marketing suite.
 01727 226881